-Reference to Basel II Document Areas of National Discretion SAMA's Position Reference to paragraph 24, 25, 26 & 27 - Choice of rule between consolidation and deduction.
+Reference to Basel II Document Areas of National Discretion SAMA's Position Reference to paragraph 24, 26 & 27 - Choice of rule between consolidation and deduction.
 All relevant financial activities will be consolidated, but, if not consolidated, deducted from capital.
-Yes To the greatest extent possible, all banking and other relevant financial activities, both regulated and unregulated ("Financial activities" do not include insurance activities and "financial entities" do not include insurance entities) conducted within a group containing an internationally Active bank will be captured through consolidation.
-Thus, majority owned or -controlled banking entities, securities entities (where subject to broadly similar regulation or where securities activities are deemed banking activities) and other financial entities (Examples of the types of activities that financial entities might be involved in include financial leasing issuing credit cards, portfolio management investment advisory custodial and safekeeping services and other similar activities that are ancillary to the business of banking.) should generally be fully consolidated "CAMA will assess the appropriateness of recognizing in consolidated SAMA will assess the appropriateness of recognizing in consolidated then whelly ewood banking, securities or other financial entities."
-SAMA will assess the appropriateness of recognizing in consolidated capital.
-The minority interests that arise from the consolidation of less than wholly owned banking, securities or other financial entities.
-Supervisors will adjust the amount of such minority interests that may be included in capital in the event the capital from such minority interests is not readily available to other group entities.
-As an execution to the principle of especialization lock down As an exception to the phinciple of consolidation laid down above However, where subsidiary holdings are acquired through debt different regulation SAMA would require that the same are deducted from the Tier 1 capital base and Tier 2 Capital base in equal proportion i.e. 50% and 50% SAMA will ensure that If any majority-owned securities and other financial subsidiaries are not consolidated for capital purposes, all equity and other regulatory capital investments in those entities Attributable to the group will be deducted, and the assets and liabilities, as well as third-party capital investments in the subsidiary will be removed from the bank's balance sheet.
-In addition, SAMA will ensure the entity that is not consolidated and for which the capital Investment is deducted meets minimum regulatory capital requirements of the concerned regulatory authorityIn addition, the the entity, that is not consolidated and for which the capital investment is deducted meets minimum regulatory capital requirements of the concerned regulatory authority. ļ SAMA will monitor actions taken by the subsidiary to correct any samial shortfall and if it is not corrected in a timely manner the shortfall will also be deducted from the parent bank's capital Shortian will also be deducted norm the parent bank 5 capital.
-(Refer to Paragraph 24, 25, 26 and 27 of International Convergence of Capital Measurement and Capital Standards - June 2006) Threshold for minority investments to be deemed significant and be 28 either deducted or consolidated on a pro-rata basis.
-Yes Scope of application: Treatment of significant investments in 30 - 34 insurance subsidiaries.
-Yes

-43 Excess provisions: Recognition of excess of total eligible provisions in Tier 2 capital upto 0.6% of RWA.
+Yes However, where subsidiary holdings are acquired through debt previously contracted and held on a temporary basis, are subject to different regulation, SAMA would require that the same are deducted from the Tier 1 capital base and Tier 2 Capital base in equal proportion i.e. 50% and 50%.
+SAMA will ensure that the entity that is not consolidated and for which the capital Investment is deducted meets minimum regulatory capital requirements of the concerned regulatory authority.
+SAMA will monitor actions taken by the subsidiary to correct any capital shortfall and, if it is not corrected in a timely manner, the shortfall will also be deducted from the parent bank's capital.
+(Refer to Paragraph 26 and 27 of International Convergence of Capital Measurement and Capital Standards - June 2006) 28 Threshold for minority investments to be deemed significant and be either deducted or consolidated on a pro-rata basis.
+Yes 30 - 34 Scope of application: Treatment of significant investments in insurance subsidiaries.
+Yes 43 Excess provisions: Recognition of excess of total eligible provisions in Tier 2 capital upto 0.6% of RWA.
 Yes 49 Flexibility to develop bank-by-bank floors.
 Yes

-ILLUSTRATION OF NEW SCOPE OF APPLICATION OF THIS FRAMEWORK

-(1) Boundary of predominant banking group.
-The Framework is to be applied at this level on a consolidated basis, i.e. up to holding company level (paragraph 21).

-(2), (3) and (4): the Framework is also to be applied at lower levels to all internationally active banks on a consolidated basis.